dbpedia/databus-mods/README.md

   Filter (?mod >= "2019-05-11T00:55:48Z"^^xsd:dateTime)
 ```

-### Full control, on which and how many dataset the mod runs
+### Full control over which datasets the mods run
-Because the mod runs the SELECT query, it can select exactly the datasets it mods.
+Because each mod uses a SPARQL SELECT query, it can select exactly the datasets it will process.
-Publishing your datasets on the databus and then writing mods for your data is possible.
-Or you run it over all files and share the results with others.
+Publishing your datasets on the databus and then writing mods for your data only, is possible.

 ### Result of mods
 ![Prov-O relation to Mod](https://github.com/dbpedia/databus-mods/raw/master/provo_databus-modrelation.png)